manishkumarTataElxsi/Reinforcement-Learning/Notes.md

 ### 6.6 Games, Afterstates, and Other Special Cases
 ### 6.7 Summary

+##### NOTE : DP, MC, TD methods are differ swith respect to their efficiency and speed of convergence.

 ## 7 Eligibility Traces
+* Describe how DP, MC, TD methods can be combined to obtain the best features of each of them.
+* Describe how the strengths of Monte Carlo methods can be combined with the strengths of temporal-difference methods via the use of eligibility traces.
 ### 7.1 n-Step TD Prediction
 ### 7.2 The Forward View of TD(λ)
 ### 7.3 The Backward View of TD(λ)